MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 # Collaborate in account and deal room teams

-You can open a collaboration space&mdash;an account team or a deal room channel in Microsoft Teams&mdash;in a variety of ways.
+You can open a collaboration space&mdash;an account team or a deal room channel in Microsoft Teams&mdash;in various ways.

 - In Outlook, open Copilot for Sales, and then follow one of these steps: